cs4404-mission2/writeup/README.md

 Autonomous System Provider Authorization (ASPA) is a category of security practices that involve validating the AS path.
 Peerlock is one, but not the only means of ASPA.
 The IETF has been working on `draft-ietf-sidrops-aspa-verification`; a brand new proposal (introduced October 2022) that extends the RPKI (Resource Public Key Infrastructure) to include additional object types for ASPA.

 Neither BGPsec or ASPA are ready for deployment yet but represent a promising start to BGP security.
 Until then, Pathvector and Peerlock provide an effective solution for these attacks.

+### Source Code

+The source code for this assignment is available under the cs4404-mission2 GitHub organization at https://github.com/orgs/cs4404-mission2/repositories